-In honor of National Engineering Week we took the time to talk with some of the engineers here at ABTech.
+In honor of National Engineer’s Week, we took the time to talk with some of the engineers here at ABTech.
 We wanted to find out how they got the “spark” that made them want to go into this field.

 – Ken Abbott – Mechanical Engineer

-“Hmm, my start in engineering probably goes back to teenage years when I developed a love for British and Italian sports cars.
+“Hmm, my start in engineering probably goes back to my teenage years when I developed a love for British and Italian sports cars.
 Since both had a penchant for quirky electrics, it became obvious early on that, in addition to enjoying the mechanical work, I needed to learn about electronics.
 Once I graduated college I was determined to stay in Vermont rather than move back to the big city.
-Not too long after graduation I landed a job with a machine tool re-builder rebuilding, maintaining and retrofitting mostly milling machines, screw machines and grinders of various types.
+Not too long after graduation I landed a job with a machine tool rebuilder rebuilding, maintaining, and retrofitting mostly milling machines, screw machines, and grinders of various types.
 I did all the electrical work in addition to mechanical work.

 Now I work here at ABTech enjoying a variety of electrical and related work and trying to keep up with technology is always changing.”